Questions

 generated_tokens: str | None[source]

-model_computed_fields: ClassVar[dict[str, ComputedFieldInfo]] = {}[source]
+model_computed_fields: ClassVar[Dict[str, ComputedFieldInfo]] = {}[source]

 A dictionary of computed field names and their corresponding ComputedFieldInfo objects.